rambkk/ansi-tools/README.md

 (CP437 - Code page 437 character set)

-- works with ANSI data with fixed width (without new line characters)
+- works with ANSI data normal width and fixed width (with or without new line characters)
 - does not work with attributes other than 0,1,5,7,30-37,40-47 m
 - supports 16 colors for background (8 bright colors - iCE color)
 - inverse (7m) is experimental, and blinking (5m) is not supported